1. Overview

 The casemix adjustment for CSC was introduced in the Improved methods for public service productivity: total, UK, 2019.
 The casemix adjustment starts in 2012.

-In public service productivity, activity measures are combined using expenditure weights to create a CWAI (see Section 1 for more information).
+In public service productivity, activity measures are combined using expenditure weights to create a CWAI (see Section 1: Overview for more information).
 This assumes that the value of an activity carried out by the service is reflected in the cost.
-However, this is not always the case as some services are costlier but associated with lesser outcomes compared with cheaper services that lead to better outcomes.
+However, this is not always the case, as some services are costlier but associated with lesser outcomes compared with cheaper services that lead to better outcomes.
 This necessitates the casemix adjustment because, in the absence of granular unit cost data, weighting activities according to their expenditure could overstate the value associated with them.

 For example, one casemix characteristic used in the adjustment for LAC is the age of the child.
 Age is an important factor affecting CSC LAC expenditure because, as the older a child is, the more costly their care is.
 Therefore, without adjusting for casemix, if a simple count of the number of fostering care days stays the same but more inputs are needed to provide these activities because of the children in foster care being older, productivity will fall.
-However, if the same fostering activities are measured in a more granular way and if we are able to adjust the cost weights to reflect the age-expenditure relationship, productivity may not have been observed to have fallen at all.

 The casemix adjustment is estimated using data on the selected casemix characteristics at a local authority level for England only.
 The final casemix deflator is applied to the directly measured activity categories of safeguarding, secure and non-secure accommodation, adoptions and special guardianships for each of the devolved administrations.

-Where: LA is the local authority
+LA is the local authority

 t is the year considered